Close

 Project hosted by

-Radio Tonkuhle is the community radio station for Hildesheim and the surrounding area - a participatory radio station!
-People who want to can contribute their interests and thus create a diverse, colorful round-the-clock program.
+Radio Tonkuhle is the community radio station for Hildesheim and the surrounding area – a radio station where you can get involved!
+Anyone who wants to can contribute their interests, resulting in a diverse, colourful programme that runs around the clock.

 https://www.tonkuhle.de/